iptracej-education/OMSA/README.md

 ---

 ### Cross-Version Evaluation (Lightweight, Real-World Robustness)
 A deployable auditor must work as the kernel evolves.
-This thesis will include a lightweight cross-version evaluation:
+This thesis includes a lightweight cross-version evaluation:

 - Train/tune on one kernel version (or release range)
 - Evaluate on a newer version (or different subsystem snapshot)